-Having a rabbit as a pet can be a rewarding experience.
-It is important to do plenty of research before purchasing or adopting a rabbit to understand their habits, behaviors and proper handling and care requirements so they live a long and healthy life in your care.
+Having a rabbit as a pet can be a very rewarding experience!
+Before purchasing a rabbit, it is important to do plenty of research to understand their behaviors, proper handling and care requirements so they live a long and healthy life in your care.

 Housing Your Rabbit

-A wire cage with a wire bottom and a sliding tray for bedding is typically recommended for rabbits.
+A wire cage with a portion wire bottom, a portion solid & a sliding tray for bedding is typically recommended for rabbits.
 The cage should be about 6 times the length of the adult rabbit on each side.
-Some people prefer keep their rabbit outside in a rabbit hutch.
-We recommend that you keep your rabbit in the controlled environment of your home for daily interaction and observation and to keep him safe and secure from outside dangers.
+Some people prefer keeping their rabbit outside in a rabbit hutch, however, we recommend that you keep your rabbit in the controlled environment of your home with non-slip flooring for daily interaction, observation and to keep him safe and secure from outside dangers.

-We recommend lining the tray with small pet bedding or absorbent pelleted litters such as Yesterday's News or Feline Pine to absorb waste and odors.
+We recommend lining the tray with small pet bedding, such as Oxbow or absorbent pelleted litters such as Yesterday's News to absorb waste and odors.

-Provide water in a 32 oz. hanging water bottle and use a ceramic food dish.
+Provide water in a 32 oz. hanging water bottleand a crock dish with water to allow for 2 sources of water in case one becomes dirty or spills.
+Use a ceramic food dish.
 You may also choose to add a hay rack to keep these essential dietary items contained.

-Wild rabbits build a complex system of burrows underground; a wooden hide-a-way will provide a secure place for your pet.
-Provide at least one basic wooden hiding place for your pet rabbit to help it feel more comfortable and safe.
+Wild rabbits build a complex system of burrows underground; a hideout will provide a secure place for your pet.
+Provide at least one basic hiding place for your pet rabbit to help it feel more comfortable and safe.

 Wooden chew toys are also a necessary part of a rabbit habitat.
 Rabbits have teeth that grow constantly, and gnawing is a natural behavior for these pets.
+Properly conditioned teeth aid in proper digestion for your rabbit.
 The wood will help to keep the teeth worn to a comfortable length, and will help to curb boredom and destructive behavior.
 Wooden toys made for parrots can also be used, provided all the materials on the toy are safe for the rabbit to play with (avoid rope, string, leather and corn cob).

 Feeding Your Rabbit

-Rabbits require a great deal of fiber in their diet and should be provided with unlimited loose hay.
-Timothy hay is recommended for all ages.
-Alfalfa hay, while nutritious, is often too rich for rabbits' digestive systems, and can cause digestive upset and urinary tract issues later in life.
+Rabbits require a great deal of fiber in their diet and should be provided with unlimited access to fresh hay- hay is critical to digestion & their dental health!
+This can be Timothy, Orchard, Meadow grass or other.
+Avoid Alfalfa hay unless your rabbit is a baby, because while nutritious, is often too rich for rabbits' digestive systems and can cause digestive upset and urinary tract issues later in life if fed consistently.